San Francisco to Los Angeles via Highway 101: The Scenic Route Locals Love

 The 101 from Las Cruces to Goleta in Santa Barbara County is designated a scenic highway by the California Department of Transportation.

-This designation means that there are substantial sections of the route passing through a “memorable landscape” with no “visual intrusions.”
+This designation means that substantial sections of the route pass through a “memorable landscape” with no “visual intrusions.”

-Here, Highway 101 runs along the Pacific coast, affording unobstructed ocean views for those driving southbound.
+Here, Highway 101 runs along the Pacific coast, affording unobstructed ocean views for southbound drivers.

 There are two accessible beach stops along the road, Refugio and El Capitan State Beaches.